rathesundeity/3D-Collaboration/README.md

 - `master list.md` – Simple task checklist for prints and paints

 ## Workflow
-- Add new model STLs under `/models/pending/`
+- Add files with link to STL under `/models/pending/` send raw files over discord
 - Move to `/printing/` once you officially claim this print
 - Move to `/printed/` when done
 - Once painted, move model to `/painting/finished/`